Showing posts with label 2019. Show all posts

 Frogs is a brilliant game and my sneak peek is proving to be extremely fascinating.
 For me, the option to scroll the screen is a fantastic idea and is implemented very well.
 Additionally, I'm happy to see Thomas is not restricting the Atari STe with the limitations of the older Atari ST or the Commodore 64.
 I'm excited to see what comes next - watch this space folks!

-* Update: Frogs v1.2 Beta is now available to download *
+* Update: Frogs v1.2 is now available to download *

-If you've been living on another planet and missed out on this amphibious wonder then I suggest you head over to AtariMania and download it right now.
+If you've been living on another planet and missed out on this amphibious wonder, I suggest you head over to AtariMania and download it right away.
 Sorry, but you will have to wait a little longer to play v1.2 :-)

-Also, consider buying Frogs boxed w/ its own multiplayer adapter!!
+Consider buying Frogs boxed w/ its multiplayer adapter!!

 Sunday, June 16, 2019